blb2/maxb/README.md

 Building
 --------
-A Visual Studio 2017 project is provided for building on Windows and a Makefile is provided for building on GNU-compatible systems.
+A Visual Studio 2017 project is provided for building on Windows, a Makefile is provided for building on GNU-compatible systems, and an Xcode project is provided for Apple.

 Usage
 -----